mxagar/tool_guides/labelstudio/README.md

 Note the field `$image_path`, which is later used whenever we import/create/update the image path of a **task**.
 A **task** is a sample (e.g., image) which needs to be labelled.
+The `image_path` column must be in the CSV/JSON file we use to import the samples to be labelled; that CSV/JSON can contain any columns, which are nested under the value/dictionary `data` in each task &mdash; more on that below, in the sections [Notes on the Basic Label Studio JSON Format](#notes-on-the-basic-label-studio-json-format) and [Import Pre-Annotated Datasets](#import-pre-annotated-datasets).

 Further project templates (i.e., XML specifications) can be found in [Project Templates](https://labelstud.io/templates).